 Azeez, B. Kerne, A. Southern, J. Summerfield, B. Aholu, I. Sharmin, E.

 Abstract: Culture shock and cultural adaptation are phenomena that international students experience, while crossing boundaries.
-On their arrival to the U.S., displaced students from the Third World often feel isolated, afraid, inferior, and insecure.
 Digital collections can serve as a medium for sharing sensations and experiences.
 They can help overcome the sense of isolation and culture shock, by illustrating to an individual how others have similar experiences.

 The new culture shock: the manager in the evolving information society